Mofsy/wc-robokassa/readme.txt

 == Description ==
 Integration Robokassa in WooCommerce as payment gateway plugin.
 Created for individuals, individual entrepreneurs and legal entities.
+Payments is accepted from users all over the world.
+Payment pages are available in Russian and English.
 Well-designed code without unnecessary dependencies with minimal system requirements.
-Payment is accepted from users all over the world.
-Payment pages are available in Russian and English.
 [More description](https://mofsy.ru/projects/wc-robokassa)

 = Support WooCommerce currency =